mkb9559/Inherited-Octree-Map/README.md

 # Inherited-Octree-Map
-This is a C++ projctt, which can build a octree map with the inherited connection relationship in **real-time**.
+This is a C++ project, which can build a octree map with the inherited connection relationship in **real-time**.

 The project was developed and tested on **Ubuntu16.04** with **ROS Kinetic**.
 Some modifications may required in other platforms.